SLASC Executive Committee

 Zulma (she/her) started her MLIS academic career in Spring 2022.
 She is a California native, graduating with a Bachelor of Arts in History from California State University, San Bernardino in 2020.
 After working at a high-level retreat center and museum she discovered her love of archives and libraries.
 Her background includes archival work, photo digitization, and preservation.
 Zulma recently moved to Seattle, WA where she currently resides.
 In her spare time, you can find her writing and decorating her journal, playing with her dogs, walking through a museum, or exploring the city.

 Anthony Elizondo (he/him) is a full time student at San José State University and began his MLIS journey in Spring 2022.
 Anthony was born and raised in the Bay Area and resides in Antioch, CA. After receiving his Associate’s Degree in Liberal Arts at Los Medanos College, Anthony transferred to California State University East Bay and received his Bachelor of Arts degree in English.
-After working in customer service over five years as a retail manager, Anthony decided to pursue a career in librarianship and information sciences.
-Anthony is open-minded and hopes the iSchool program will inspire him in finding a career he is passionate about.
-By joining the SLASC, he hopes to meet new friends, network with others, and contribute his skills as a Social Media Co-Director.
-During his spare time, Anthony enjoys playing guitar, attending concerts, watching movies, gardening, and cooking.
+After working in customer service for over five years as a retail manager, Anthony decided to pursue a career in librarianship.
+Anthony is passionate about jail & re-entry services, social justice, and EDI in libraries.
+By joining the SLASC, he hopes to meet new friends, network with others, and contribute his skills as the Social Media Director.
+During his spare time, Anthony enjoys playing guitar, attending concerts, watching movies, gardening, playing video games, and baking.

 Blog Director: Gabrielle Bates